apache/skywalking-agent-test-tool/validator/docs/exception/RegistryOperationNamesNotFoundException.md

 # RegistryOperationNamesNotFoundException

 ## Format
-RegistryOperationNamesNotFoundException  <APPLICATION><br/>
+RegistryOperationNamesNotFoundException  <SERVICE_NAME><br/>
 expected:   <OPERATION_NAME_1, OPERATION_NAME_2, ....><br/>
 actual:     Not Found<br/>

 ## Cause by
-The RegistryOperationNamesNotFoundException cause by the registry operation names of someone application cannot found in the actual data file.
+The RegistryOperationNamesNotFoundException cause by the registry operation names of someone service cannot found in the actual data file.

 ## Check Points